bruce-hill/tomo/docs/lists.md

 func first(arr:List(T), predicate: func(item:&T -> Bool) -> Int)
 ```

-- `arr`: The array to search through.
+- `arr`: The list to search through.
 - `predicate`: A function that returns `yes` if the item should be returned or
   `no` if it should not.